 She would learn the cave and ask forgiveness later: send a pin to her friends from the exit, text Peggy and tell her where she’d been, promise she’d come home with dirt under her nails and call that compromise.

-The first fifty meters were familiar.
-The low belly crawl between dripstone and the slot she had to turn sideways to slide through.
-Beyond that was a passage she hadn’t explored much, a curved seam in the rock wall, quite narrow.
+The first fifty meters were familiar: a low belly crawl past dripstone, then a slot she slid through sideways.
+Beyond that was a passage she hadn’t explored much, a seam in the rock wall curved like a bird’s beak, descending to the floor where it expanded and continued sideways, still quite narrow.
 The map she had downloaded months ago called it the Shrike.
 It promised an alternate route back to daylight if you were prepared to squirm.

 “Wacky,” she confessed to the dark.
-“You are an idiot.”
+“You are an idiot to do this alone.”

 The dark said nothing.